India

 Wind energy

 Wind is the second cheapest energy source after solar with a tariff range of INR 2.8-3.1/kWh (USD 0.034/kWh to USD 0.04/kWh) in 2022 (GWEC, 2022).
-It is anticipated that an increased blending of imported coal in electricity generation will push up the thermal electricity tariff by 4.5% widening the gap with cheap solar and wind power (Times of India, 2022).

 Wind power is supported via the Generation Based Incentive, while state-level feed-in tariffs apply for all renewables.
-Recently government has approved viability gap funding (VGF) of around USD 893m for offshore wind energy projects of 1 GW capacity (Deccan Herald, 2024).
+Recently the government has approved viability gap funding (VGF) of around USD 893m for offshore wind energy projects of 1 GW capacity (Deccan Herald, 2024).

 Hydropower

-Energy storage
+Energy Storage

 Guidelines for pumped storage projects (PSPs) have now been finalised and adopted and should help spur additional development (Ministry of Power, 2023a).
 India has around 4.7 GW of installed PSP capacity, but its electricity authority estimates that the total PSP potential is over 100 GW.
 However, concerns expressed by environmental experts over the exemption from environmental clearance of PSPs located in old dams and off-the-river have not been taken into account (Ministry of Power, 2023a; Mongabay, 2023).